Ian Leigh BA (Hons), Psychotherapeutic Counsellor (MBACP registered)

 Training, qualifications & experience

-I combine a number of styles of psychotherapy including, gestalt, Jungian, developmental, relational and family-systems approaches to help understand your experience from a range of perspectives.
+I combine a number of styles of psychotherapy including, gestalt, Jungian, neuroscience, developmental, psychodynamic, relational and family-systems approaches to help understand your experience from a range of perspectives.

 Areas of counselling I deal with